 There are lots of things to consider and it can feel overwhelming at times.

 My Family, Our Needs spoke to Mum: Maura McCrystal about life as the parent of a child with an undiagnosed condition.

 What help is there for families?

-SWAN UK (syndromes without a name) is the only dedicated support network in the UK for these families.
-SWAN UK supports families in hospital and at home, offering 24/7 access to support and information and runs free family events to bring families together.
-They are run by the charity Genetic Alliance UK.
+SWAN UK (Syndromes Without A Name) is the only dedicated support network in the UK for these families.
+SWAN UK supports families in the hospital and at home.
+They offer 24/7 access to support and information and runs free family events to bring families together.
+SWAN UK is managed by another charity: Genetic Alliance UK.

 SWAN UK’s big ambition is that every family affected by a syndrome without a name has the support they need, when they need it, regardless of whether they have a diagnosis or not.

 With so many more families out there who could benefit from support and guidance, SWAN UK have set themselves a target to find those families and double their membership in 2017.

 - Make contact with other families who understand the unique challenges of raising a child affected by an undiagnosed genetic condition.